 Relationship management: How it will work in practice – 6 September 2011

-We review the outcomes of our relationship management pilots and outline plans to progress this new approach to supervision after the formal introduction of outcomes-focused regulation in October 2011.
+This webinar looks at the outcomes of our relationship management pilots and outlines plans to progress this new approach to supervision after the formal introduction of outcomes-focused regulation in October 2011.

-Control functions: Compliance officers for legal practice and finance and administration – 7 July 2011
+Control functions: Compliance officers for legal practice and financial administration – 7 July 2011

-We examine the roles of COLP (compliance officer for legal practice) and COFA (compliance officer for finance and administration), alongside internal audit, where appropriate.
+In this webinar, recorded on 7 July 2011, we examine the roles of COLP (compliance officer for legal practice) and COFA (compliance officer for financial administration), alongside internal audit, where appropriate.
 We also discuss consider firms' governance arrangements, the strength of the relationship with the SRA, and how this benefits both the regulated community as a whole and the public interest.